-The short answer?
-A lot.
-The average U.S. citizen gets roughly seven hours of sleep every night.
-If you lie in the incorrect position, that could mean numbness and severe pins and needles.
-You could contribute towards restless leg syndrome (RLS), increase your risk of vein thrombosis and get sleep apnea.
+The average U.S. citizen gets roughly seven hours of sleep at night.
+If you are sleeping in a bad position, that could mean numbness and severe pins and needles, contributing to restless leg syndrome (RLS), increased risk of deep vein thrombosis, and sleep apnea.

 Understanding How Sleeping Positions Affect Circulation

 Different sleeping positions either improve or impede blood flow.
-For example, sleeping on your back can hinder it, especially if you already have existing health issues like varicose veins and sleep apnea.
+For example, sleeping on your back can hinder it, especially if you already have existing health issues like varicose veins, PAD, or sleep apnea.

 Sleeping on your front puts pressure on your chest and stomach, which can cause diaphragmatic breathing.
 The second issue is that if you sleep on your front, you have to turn your head to the side for long periods, which can strain your neck muscles and restrict blood to the brain.